 Caution: Improper handling can damage fiber optic cables.
-Do not over tighten cable ties or lacing as this can cause damage or attenuation.
-Do not compress the fibers or allow it to kink.
+Do not over tighten cable ties or lacing as this can cause damage or attentuation.
+Do not compress the fibers or allow them to kink.

-- 8. From the tie point on the splice tray, trim the feeder fibers to a cut length of 28 inches (71 cm) and the splitter fibers to a cut length of 36 inches (92 cm). - 9.
-Within the splice tray, remove the subunit tubes from the distribution cable fibers to expose the bare individual optical fibers.

-10. Splice the feeder cable fibers to the appropriate splitter fibers as specified by local policies and procedures.
-Adjust and route the fibers within the splice tray as shown in Figure 27.
+- 8. From the tie point on the splice tray, trim the feeder cable fibers to a cut length of 11 inches (28.0 cm) and the splitter fibers to a cut length of 18 inches (45.7 cm). - Note: The specified lengths provide ample slack for retrying the splicing procedure if the first splicing attempt should fail. - 9.
+Within the splice tray, remove the subunit tubes from the distribution cable fibers to expose the bare individual optical fibers. - 10.
+Splice the feeder cable fibers to the appropriate splitter fibers as specified by local policies and procedures.
+Adjust and route the fibers within the splice tray as shown in Figure 23.
 Refer to Table 3 for the splitter fiber designations.

-Figure 27.
+Figure 23.
 Stranded Fiber Splice Tray - Feeder Cable Splicing